MelsvanLoosen/SSL-strip-SubToPewDiePie/README.md

 > sudo python main.py

-Now the programming is running and the stripping can start.
+Now the program is running and the stripping can start.

 The tool will then ask: